ferkys/logparser/README.md

      - Number of workers and cores to be used.
      - Maximum size for partitions (usually dask works well with 100Mb but depends on algorithm to be applied on it!).
+  - Make a list of functions to be applied on data.
+In this way I would just `map` on the function list and apply each one of them to data.
+In this way more reports could be added just by adding new functions.
+Functions should have all the same signature:
+    ```python
+    def parse_log_new_function(client, df, timestamp):
+    ```